VladMerzl/selenium_course/README.md

-# selenium_course
+# selenium_test
-Selenium learning and tests
+Some learning materials about Selenium